Sacramento Traumatic Brain Injury Lawyer

 - Traumatic Brain Injury FAQs

-Head injuries or Traumatic Brain Injuries (TBIs) are an all-too-frequent consequence of injury accidents, particularly auto accidents.
-The significant forces involved in vehicle collisions can produce not only the apparent results of major head trauma, but also the less obvious, but more frequent results of concussions, minor TBIs, and their long-term effects.What Causes a Head Injury?
+A head injury or traumatic brain injury (TBI) is a common consequence of injury-related accidents.
+The significant forces involved in serious accidents can produce not only the apparent results of major head trauma, but also the less obvious, but more frequent results of concussions, minor TBIs, and long-term head injury symptoms.Most Common Causes of Traumatic Head Injury in Sacramento

 Closed head injuries may not produce visible traumas, but they can cause long-term, even permanent symptoms including headaches, short and long-term memory loss, irritability and mood swings, and loss of cognitive functions.

 The injured person often may be unaware of these changes, or may only be vaguely aware that "something" is wrong.
-It is quite often the case that the injured person's family and friends may be the first to realize that something significant is occurring.What Symptoms to Look for After a Brain Injury?
+It is quite often the case that the injured person's family and friends may be the first to realize that something significant is occurring.How Long After a Brain Injury Do Symptoms Appear?

 In any injury accident involving a blow to the head, the person and his/her family, friends and co-workers should be on the alert for any changes in the injured person's mental or emotional status.
 Significant or lasting changes should be reported promptly to a physician.